tejohnso/bigquery-table-inserter/README.md

-## Bigquery table generator
+## Client side events table generator

-Creates one or more tables every day as specified by the configuration file.
+Creates daily tables for client side events project.

-Table names will be of the format [tableNamePrefix]YYYYMMDD
+Table names will be of the format [tableNamePrefix]YYYYMMDD for use in table date range queries.

 ### Configuration